All Episodes

 It bothers me for the future of the country.

-Of course it bothers me politically.
+Of course, it bothers me politically.

 So here's how Christina Coleman ends her piece.

-But most importantly, if there's anything that black people can understand that those judging Rachel Gentel are not.
+But most importantly, if there's anything that black people can understand that those judging Rachel Gentel are not, it's the loss of life without justice.

 I guess that's supposed to be Trayvon Martin, and we don't know that yet.